 What we generally call Medicaid is a system that involves federal, state, and county governments.
 In this system, the state enacts and administers a plan for “medical assistance.”
 The federal government provides money to pay for the medical assistance program—if the state meets certain requirements.
 The counties are the gatekeepers, the “boots on the ground”; the county department of human or social services usually takes the application for medical assistance and decides whether the applicant is eligible.

 Note: The terms Medicaid, Medical Assistance, and MA are often used interchangeably.
 I generally use Medicaid because most people recognize it—it’s even the term Wisconsin DHS uses on its website.
-In the context of this blog, Medicaid usually means Wisconsin’s medical assistance program, specifically.
+In the context of this blog, Medicaid usually means Wisconsin’s Medical Assistance programs, specifically.

 Medicaid is complex, but it can be explained.

-Medicaid is a complicated program, which is why it often takes a legal education to fully understand its rules and operation.
-But anybody can understand the basics of how Medicaid affects them, and why, if someone will just explain it well.
-It’s still not rocket science.
+Medicaid is a complicated program, which is why it often takes a legal education to have a chance at comprehending its rules and operation.
+But anybody can understand the basics of how Medicaid affects them, and why, if it’s explained well.

-And yet, the people who receive Medicaid often never get a good explanation.
-There are lots of non-lawyers in the system—social workers, nursing home financial managers, and the like—who know the rules and can tell you what they are.
-But few take the time or have the patience to help a needy person understand why the rules are what they are.
-That’s important, because the rules often feel unjust and confusing.
+And yet, a good explanation is hard to find.
+Many workers in the system—social workers, nursing home financial managers, and the like—know “the rules.”
+But few have the time or patience to explain why the rules are what they are.
+That’s important, because the rules can feel unjust and confusing.

-Of course, the social workers tried to tell her the rules many times—but they never explained the rules in a way that made sense.
+It wasn’t until I took half an hour to draw her a picture (literally) that it finally made sense to her.
+She needed a careful, compassionate explanation of how Medicaid determines how much money it will pay and how a married couple’s finances are involved in the calculation.
+Of course, the social workers tried to tell her “the rules” many times.
+But they never explained the rules in a way that made sense.
 They were treating her like a child who just needed to accept what she was told.